 ~ First Marriage, to Emma Speer ~

-David's grief was compounded early in 1881, when Emma passed away, shortly after her children.
+David's grief was compounded early in 1881, when Emma contracted tuberculosis.
+She suffered and succumbed to the illness on April 10, 1881.
 David was 26 at the time, and the Uniontown newspaper reported that he was "wifeless and childless" in his grief.
 The epitaph on her grave at the Hopwood Cemetery reads: "Safe at home we trust, with Jesus at rest..."

 ~ David's Second Wife, Sarah Catherine Williams ~

 Tragedy almost struck the family once more in December 1897 when son William, "while playing about an open grate fire," said the Pittsburgh Daily Post, "was seriously burned."
-Tortunately, he survived.
+Fortunately, he survived.

 In the photo seen here, David is seated at far right with sons Dan, Bill and Ewing, left to right, who all were World War I veterans.
 (See an enlarged view which was our "Photo of the Month" in July 2000.)

 ~ Patriotism and Political Service ~

 David was very patriotic, rooted in boyhood.
 When he was just seven, his father went off to serve as a cavalry blacksmith in the Civil War.
 The young boy must have known the day-to-day anxiety that his father was risking his life far away.
 Later, as a parent himself, he felt the same anxiety when three of his own sons -- William, Dan and Ewing -- served in World War I. Upon his sons' safe return from the Army, in June 1919, David held "a family reunion and informal public reception" at his home in Dunbar, said the Courier.
 The house "was beautifully decorated in the national colors and a fine flag ornamented the front of the house.
 The dining room was especially handsome, large streamers being carried from the chandelier in the center to all parts of the room."
 The number of visitors numbered 300.